DTJF/libpruio/src/doc/_1_features.md

 To ignore a subsystem, clear its status bit in parameter *Act* when calling the constructor PruIo::PruIo().
 Each subsystem gets controlled by its own status bit.
-When a system is set to be ignored, libpruio cannot access it.
+When a system is set to be ignored, \Proj cannot access it.
 There's no configuration data and there's no reset to the initial state for the subsystem by the destructor PruIo::~PruIo().